HL7/fhir-ipa/input/pagecontent/conformance.md

-IPA is introducing Obligations on actors for its profiles.
-See [section 2.6](#obligations) for details.
-Implementer feedback is encouraged.
-{:.stu-note}

 IPA conformant servers SHALL support:

  - the resources as profiled by IPA to represent clinical information (Profile Support) and [the RESTful FHIR API]({{site.data.fhir.path}}http.html) interactions defined for it (Interaction Support)